If you’ve recently moved into a new house, regardless of whether it’s your first home or your third home, a housewarming party is a must!

 It’s likely your host or hostess will already have towels and linens.
 Despite this, such a gift is something you can’t really go wrong with.
 Creating a gift pack containing pretty dishtowels and decorated potholders is a thoughtful and practical present.
 Such items tend to always come in handy.
 If you can, inquire about the colours in their new home before you purchase the gift.

 A gift card is an ideal gift for someone who has just moved into a new apartment or home.
-Regardless of whether they have purchased a furnished or non-furnished home, there’s always something a new homeowner will need – whether it’s paint, a piece of art, storage baskets, cushions, throws or rugs.
+Regardless of whether they have purchased a furnished or non-furnished home, there’s always something a new homeowner will need – whether it’s painting, a piece of art, storage baskets, cushions, throws or rugs.
 A gift card is also a good option for those who are unsure of the individual’s exact taste, as this way, they will be able to pick out an item for themselves.

 A food hamper

-More often that not, new homeowners tend to throw housewarming parties before they’ve completed their home – possibly to avoid any spillages on new carpets or scratches on freshly painted skirting boards.
+More often than not, new homeowners tend to throw housewarming parties before they’ve completed their home – possibly to avoid any spillages on new carpets or scratches on freshly painted skirting boards.
 With this in mind, it’s unlikely the fridge or cupboards are stocked to their usual capacity.